s-baumann/HighFrequencyCovariance.jl/docs/src/2_WritingCode.md

 ```
 We can see that in this particular case the correlation matrix calculated with preaveraging performed the best.

-Now examining the data we can see that we have one asset that trades much more frequently than the others.
+Now examining the data we can see that we have some assets that trade more frequently than the others.
 ```
 ticks_per_asset(ts_data)
 # Dict{Symbol,Int64} with 4 entries: